There’s still plenty to do in Sydney to make the most of your holidays:

 He is not alone, with scientists from the CSIRO discovering more than 93 per cent of Sydney-siders waste their holidays doing exactly what they usually do at work, only in underwear.

-The move tests the waters for strict new bedtime laws to be introduced in NSW from March 2017, amid growing concerns about people abusing their free time to stay up late watching Netflix or gaming, causing chronic weariness the next day.
+The move tests the waters for strict new bedtime laws to be introduced in NSW from March 2019, amid growing concerns about people abusing their free time to stay up late, causing chronic weariness the next day.

 Also under review is Sydney’s Vivid light festival, which is under pressure from the government to be moved to the daytime.